Antonius Felix: Procurator of Judaea

-In 58, Felix hired assassins to murder Jonathan the High Priest, shortly after Jonathan took office.
+In 58, Felix hired assassins to murder the (former) High Priest Jonathan.
 Jonathan had often criticized Felix about governing Jewish affairs, and he threatened to report to Caesar if Felix did not do well.
 Felix persuaded Doras, one of Jonathan's most trusted friends and a citizen of Jerusalem, to hire robbers to kill Jonathan by promising to give him a large sum of money.
 Doras arranged for some hired men to mingle with the worshippers in the Temple in Jerusalem with daggers hidden under their garments.
 These assassins killed Jonathan during a Jewish festival and were never caught.

 The Apostle Paul was arrested in Jerusalem and rescued from a plot against his life, and Claudius Lysias transferred him to Caesarea, where he stood trial before Felix.
 Felix and his wife Drusilla heard Paul's discourse and sent for him to talk with him.
 However, Felix's actual desire was to receive a bribe from Paul, which Paul refused to do.
 Felix was succeeded as procurator after detaining Paul for two years, but he left him imprisoned as a favor to the Jews (Acts 24:27).

 Upon returning to Rome, Felix was accused of using a dispute between the Jews and the Syrians of Caesarea as a pretext to slay and plunder the inhabitants, but he escaped unpunished through the intercession of his brother Pallas, who had great influence with Emperor Nero.

 Porcius Festus succeeded him as procurator of Judea.